RobertARandolph/AdmiralBumbleBee.com/_posts/2018-12-15-Why-I-hate-Windows.md

 Windows does not make a distinction between application Windows and applications, so when you use alt–tab you end up switching between every single open window on the operating system.
 This is both inefficient and frustrating.

+It's easy to lose an application window (how often have you had to go searching for that dialog that's locked up your whole app?), and trying to manage multiple applications that have multiple windows is nothing more than a test of the durability of your tab key.

 ## Menu bar

 {::nomarkdown}